 If you are using Stripe Webhooks, we recommend following the procedure set out in the main payment help to configure debug options and log Payment Notifications.
 Since Stripe Webhooks call your site in the background adding this logging will give you more visibility if you discover that payments are not being processed as expected.

-Additionally, Stripe required the following config settings to be defined within the stripe_config file.
+Additionally, when processing payments via Stripe the following config settings must be defined within the stripe_config file.

 Let's review these config settings next.
-Notice that the last column heading begins with //.
+Note that you can also have a 5th column with a heading that begins with //.
 This is used to define columns within the php_array_data model that are to be designated as comments.

 Use the encrypted column to indicate whether the information in the production and sandbox columns is encrypted.
 Enter one of the following values: